Skip to main content

 Forest of Deceit

-Ant Workshop, a small indie studio based in Edinburgh, are returning to Drop in and Play with their new game Mines and Slimes.
+Ant Workshop, a small indie studio based in Edinburgh, are returning to Drop in and Play with their new game Into the Slimy Mines.
 You must mine materials from Slime Mountain, but watch out for angry slimes who'll sabotage your plans!

 Ninja kiwi Logo